Intercultural Education, Ph.D.

 It is the responsibility of students to contact their advisors in order to ensure all candidacy requirements have been met.
 Upon completion of the requirements, students will be notified of their acceptance to candidacy.
 Candidates will select a chairperson from the graduate faculty to guide their dissertation research.
 Upon achieving candidacy, students may implement their proposed research plans under the supervision of the approved doctoral chairperson.

 Students enrolled in ISCL 890 or ISCL 891 are considered full-time students.
-However, during the dissertation phase, doctoral students are considered full time for a maximum of two years.
+During the dissertation phase, doctoral students are considered full time for a maximum of four semesters.
 If doctoral candidates have not defended their dissertations by the time all required dissertation credits are completed, they must enroll continuously in ISCL 890 for 0 credits each semester until the successful defense of the dissertation.
-This enrollment carries no academic credit but maintains the students' continuous registration.
+This enrollment carries no academic credit but maintains the student's continuous registration.

 Students who fail to achieve candidacy may be offered a terminal M.A. degree and dropped from the Ph.D. program.